Persona Matters: Effects of Activation Steering on Short Answer Generation and Scoring: Experiments

 \paragraph{Models.} We evaluate three models spanning different scales and architectures, summarized in Table~\ref{tab:models}.
 Each model uses the same steering coefficient ($\alpha=2.0$) and a fixed midpoint layer selected once per model.

-\paragraph{Traits and steering configurations.} We steer along the seven character traits described in Table~\ref{tab:traits}, each representing a distinct behavioral dimension relevant to educational settings: from content integrity (hallucinating, sycophantic) to engagement style (apathetic, humorous, impolite) and affective framing (evil, optimistic).
-Each trait is steered in both positive (toward trait) and negative (toward opposite) directions, yielding 14 steered configurations plus an unsteered baseline (15 total) per model.
-The same steering method serves different purposes across our experiments: in Experiment~A, steering is applied to the answer-generation component of an AI tutor to test how trait variation affects response quality; in Experiment~B, steering is applied to both sides, generating answers that simulate students with different behavioral profiles and configuring the scoring component with different trait-steered personas, to test how these two sides interact.
+\paragraph{Traits and steering configurations.} We steer the seven traits in Table~\ref{tab:traits}, covering content integrity, engagement style, affective framing, and an adversarial baseline.
+Each trait is applied in positive and negative directions, producing 14 steered configurations plus an unsteered baseline per model.
+In Experiment~A, steering is applied to answer generation to assess effects on response quality.
+In Experiment~B, steering is applied both when simulating student answers and to the scoring component to examine scorer–learner interactions.

-\paragraph{Dataset.} We use the ASAP-SAS (Automated Student Assessment Prize, Short Answer Scoring) dataset,\footnote{\url{https://www.kaggle.com/c/asap-sas}} a public benchmark containing student responses to 10 short-answer prompts with human-assigned scores.
-The prompts span two domains, \textit{science} (experimental design, biology, earth science) and \textit{English Language Arts} (ELA; literary analysis, reading comprehension, opinion writing), at the grades 8--10 level, with rubric-based scoring on scales of either 0--2 or 0--3.
-This dataset is well-suited for evaluating steering because its diverse task types (factual recall, procedural reasoning, interpretive analysis) allow us to test whether steering effects are content-dependent, while its human-graded rubrics provide a principled quality standard for scoring generated answers.
+\paragraph{Dataset.} We use the ASAP-SAS dataset,\footnote{\url{https://www.kaggle.com/c/asap-sas}} a public short-answer scoring benchmark with student responses to 10 prompts and human-assigned scores.
+The prompts cover science and English Language Arts (ELA) tasks for grades 8--10, with rubric-based scores on 0--2 or 0--3 scales.
+Its mix of factual, procedural, and interpretive tasks makes it suitable for testing content-dependent steering effects, while human rubrics provide a principled quality standard.

 \paragraph{Response generation.} Each student type generates 10 answers per prompt set, for a total of 1{,}500 answers per model (15 types $\times$ 10 sets $\times$ 10 samples).
 The model receives the task prompt, source text when provided, and scoring rubric as input.